 Kirill Petrenko conducts Bartók’s “The Wooden Prince”

 Only those who overcome their pride will encounter true love.
-At least that is the message of Béla Bartók’s pantomime ballet The Wooden Prince.
-The ingeniously orchestrated work, whose tonal language shifts between impressionistic sensuousness and modern objectivity, helped the Hungarian composer achieve his breakthrough.
-And Kirill Petrenko has included yet another work on this programme that marks a milestone in the career of its creator: Henri Dutilleux’s First Symphony – a work full of poetry, it is weightless, dreamlike and profound at the same time.
+That, at least, is the message of Béla Bartók’s pantomime ballet The Wooden Prince.
+The ingeniously-orchestrated work, whose tonal language shifts between impressionistic sensuousness and modern objectivity, helped the Hungarian composer achieve his breakthrough.
+Another work included by Kirill Petrenko on this programme also marks a milestone in the career of its creator: Henri Dutilleux’s First Symphony is a work full of poetry.
+It is weightless, dreamlike and profound.

 Berliner Philharmoniker